gambalab/DREEP/README.md

 ## Description

-DREEP (Drug Response Estimation from single-cell Expression Profiles) bioRxiv preprint available [Pellecchia, Viscido et al. 2023](https://www.biorxiv.org/content/10.1101/2023.06.01.543212v1.full).
+DREEP (Drug Response Estimation from single-cell Expression Profiles) published BMC medicine and available at [Pellecchia, Viscido et al. 2023](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-023-03182-1).

 DREEP is a bioinformatics tool that leverages results from large-scale cell-line viability screens and enrichment analysis to predict drug vulnerability from the transcriptional state of a cell.
 It only requires a pre-defined collection of Genomic Profiles of Drug Sensitivity (GPDS) signatures that are ranked lists of genes reflecting their importance in predicting the effect of a small molecule.